A Complete Guide To Pour Over Coffee

 Making a great cup of pour-over coffee requires a certain amount of patience and consistency as the entire process takes a little longer than other coffee brewing methods.
 You can be consistent with;

-- Using a great, concise scale
+- Using a precision scale for accurate dosing

 - Using a burr grinder